tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 [Core Redirects](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/Assets/CoreRedirects/) are a refactoring tool.
 They let you redirect pretty much any class, function, name, etc. after your C++ has changed via the configuration files (.ini).
 This can be incredibly helpful in reducing the massive headache of updating your Blueprints after a C++ change.

 The official documentation (above) does a pretty good job of explaining how to set this up.
 It's one of those things that's good to know before you need it.
-Modern IDEs with proper Unreal Engine support such as [JetBrains Rider](https://www.jetbrains.com/rider/) even have support for creating these redirects when you refactor your Blueprint exposed code.
+Modern IDEs with proper Unreal Engine support such as [JetBrains Rider](https://www.jetbrains.com/rider/) even have support for creating these redirects when you refactor your Blueprint exposed C++ code.

 # Closing

 I hope this article provided you with some new insight into C++ and how it's used in Unreal Engine.
+This article has mainly focused on the uncommon aspects that are unique to Unreal Engine and how they apply within that context rather than C++ or programming in general.

-Please comment below if you'd like to see anything else you struggled with when starting with C++ and gameplay programming in Unreal Engine so I can add it to the list!
-This article is mainly focused on the uncommon aspects that are unique to Unreal Engine and how they apply within that context rather than C++ or programming in general.
+{: .notice--info }
 **Why stop here?
-Dive deeper into the world of C++ and Unreal Engine with [my industry proven course](https://courses.tomlooman.com/p/unrealengine-cpp)!** Used by many Indie & AAA Studios around the world!
+Dive deeper into the world of C++ and Unreal Engine with [my industry proven course](https://courses.tomlooman.com/p/unrealengine-cpp)!** Used by thousands of Indie & AAA developers around the world!

-As always, don't forget to [follow me on Twitter](https://twitter.com/t_looman) for more Unreal Engine tutorials!
+As always, [follow me on Twitter/X](https://twitter.com/t_looman) for more Unreal Engine insights!

 # On The Horizon...

 Things that didn't quite make it in yet or require a more detailed explanation in the current sections.
 Leave your suggestions in the comments!

 - Unreal Header Tool / Unreal Build Tool (”Unreal Build System”)
 - Project Structure (Game, Engine, build.cs, Target, binaries, .uproject)
 - Including other classes (and how to find their path)
 - Hot Reloading & Live Coding in UE5.0
 - IDE recommendations and setup
 - Timers, Async actions (Latent), Multi-threading
 - Game Class Hierarchy and most commonly used classes (primer).
 - virtual/override keywords. (”Virtual Functions and Polymorphism”)
 - 'const' keyword & const correctness
 - Operator Overloading (examples of where Unreal has done so, eg. with FString when used with logging)

 # References & Further Reading